spree/spree/guides/content/developer/customization/authentication.markdown

 are inside your application.
 This is because Spree will otherwise attempt to route to a *login_path*, *signup_path* or *logout_path* inside of itself, which does not exist.
-By prefixing with *main_app*, you tell it to look at the application’s routes.
+By prefixing with *main_app*, you tell it to look at the application's routes.
 ***

-You will need to define the *login_path*, *signup_path* and *logout_path* routes yourself, by using code like this inside your application’s *config/routes.rb* if you’re using Devise:
+You will need to define the *login_path*, *signup_path* and *logout_path* routes yourself, by using code like this inside your application's *config/routes.rb* if you're using Devise:

 <% ruby do %>
     devise_scope :person do